-This is the official webpage for Los Angeles-based journalist and author Barbara Isenberg.
-Her most recent book is the Los Angeles Times best-seller Conversations with Frank Gehry, published by Knopf in 2009, and which reflects her interviews with the celebrated architect over the past 20 years.
-A long-time contributor to the Los Angeles Times and Time Magazine, she is also the author of Making It Big: The Diary of a Broadway Musical, and of State of the Arts: California Artists Talk About Their Work.
+This is the official website for Los Angeles-based journalist and author Barbara Isenberg.
+Her newest book is Tradition!: The Highly Improbable, Ultimately Triumphant Broadway-to-Hollywood Story of Fiddler on the Roof, the World’s Most Beloved Musical.
+A long-time contributor to the Los Angeles Times and Time Magazine, she is also the author of the Los Angeles Times best-seller Conversations with Frank Gehry, Making It Big: The Diary of a Broadway Musical, and State of the Arts: California Artists Talk About Their Work.
 She is also founder and host of the annual London-based British Theater Backstage with Barbara Isenberg.

 Since it first opened on Broadway in fall, 1964, Fiddler on the Roof has rarely not been on the stage somewhere, including schools, army bases and countries from Argentina to Japan.
 Tradition! weaves together behind-the-scenes stories and anecdotes about the Fiddler film and musical, thoughts on its cultural importance and tales of its resonance for such an enormous and diverse audience.
 For Kirkus Reviews, the book is “a loving tribute to a cultural phenomenon.”